GDPR Compliance Checklist

 - Due diligence — Your security measures are moot if you pass data to third parties who cannot guarantee data protection.
 Thoroughly checking your suppliers and service providers is as important as internal audits and reporting.

-- Awareness & training — You need to ensure that your employees and contractors are aware of legal risks and have proper skills.
+- Training — You need to ensure that your employees and contractors are aware of legal risks and have proper skills.

-- Management information & reporting — Regular reports to senior management are essential to enterprise-wide accountability, as well as for obtaining adequate funding and other resources for GDPR compliance.
+- Reporting — Regular reports to senior management are essential to enterprise-wide accountability, as well as for obtaining adequate funding and other resources for GDPR compliance.